Azure/bicep-registry-modules/avm/res/databricks/workspace/README.md

 ### Parameter: `customerManagedKey.keyVersion`

 The version of the customer managed key to reference for encryption.
-If not provided, using 'latest'.
+If not provided, the deployment will use the latest version available at deployment time.

 - Required: No
 - Type: string